 Importers and retailers

-Companies that buy goods from abroad would get a public economic review from the Congressional Budget Office before any tariff or duty modification takes effect, giving them more warning and a clearer explanation of likely impacts.
+Companies that buy goods from abroad would get a public CBO economic review before any tariff or duty change takes effect, giving them more warning and a clearer read on likely cost impacts.

 Lawmakers and congressional staff

-Congress would gain a required, public analysis from the Congressional Budget Office before tariff modifications take effect, with each change measured against the rate in place on the day before enactment.
+Congress would get a required, public analysis from its own scorekeeper before tariff changes take effect, with each one measured against the rate in place the day before enactment.

 Economists, researchers, and watchdog groups